Quantum clocks are more precise than classical ones: Conclusion and Outlook

-\acknowledgements We thank Carlton Caves, Nicolas Gisin, Dominik Janzing, Christian Klumpp, and Yeong-Cherng Liang for stimulating discussions.
-We all acknowledge the Swiss National Science Foundation (SNSF) via grant No. 200020\_165843 and via the NCCR QSIT.
-M.W. acknowledges funding from the Foundational Questions Institute (FQXi) grant \emph{Finite dimensional Quantum Observers} for the programme \emph{Physics of the Observer}.
-R.S. acknowledges funding from the SNSF via grant No. 200021\_169002.
+\acknowledgements We thank Carlton Caves, Nicolas Gisin, Dominik Janzing, Christian Klumpp, Yeong-Cherng Liang and Yuxiang Yang for stimulating discussions.
+We all acknowledge the Swiss National Science Foundation (SNSF) via grant No.~200020\_165843 and via the NCCR QSIT, Foundations Questions Institute via grant No.~FQXi-RFP-1610.
+M.W. acknowledges funding from his personal FQXi grant \emph{Finite dimensional Quantum Observers} (No.~FQXi-RFP-1623) for the programme \emph{Physics of the Observer}.
+R.S. acknowledges funding from the SNSF via grant No.~200021\_169002 which funded him while at the University of Geneva.